-- Board your flight Depart Australia for Rome, Italy.
+- Start your tour Depart Australia for Rome, Italy.

-- Cooking class This afternoon, discover the secrets of homemade Italian cuisine as the family Nona hosts a hands-on cooking class, producing regional speciality dishes which have earned her quite the reputation locally.
-The remainder of the day is free to soak in the ambiance of the farm and surrounding countryside
+- Cooking class Discover the secrets of homemade Italian cuisine as you participate in a hands-on cooking class, producing regional specialty dishes.
+The remainder of the day is free to soak in the ambiance of the farm and surrounding countryside.

 - On the move Depart Florence via coach to one of the most beautiful places in Italy; Cinque Terre, meaning five lands.
 These five small picturesque villages can only be reached by train or boat as they are nestled amongst the Ligurian mountains and the Italian Riviera

 - Board the train at La Spezia and journey to the Cinque Terre.
 Discover the walking trail, known as Sentiero Azzurro, which connects the five villages of Riomaggiore, Manarola, Vernazza, Corniglia and Monterosso.
 The trail from Riomaggiore to Manarola is called the Via Dell'Amore (Love Walk).
 The stretch from Manarola to Corniglia is the easiest to hike, although the main trail into Corniglia finishes with a climb of 368 steps but ice-cream awaits after a day of walking!

 - On the move Board your coach bound for magical Venice, where gondola’s still ply people romantically along the city’s canals and Venetian gothic buildings impress visitors with their beauty.

 - Explore The rest of the afternoon is free for sightseeing with your teacher.
 Don't miss the sunset from Doge's Palace square facing Santa Maria della Salute or take a visit to the Giardinetti Ex-Reali (Ex Royal Gardens) which is a great place to sit while watching the gondolieri pass by